potatoqualitee/calm-the-chaos/README.md

 - **🌐 Platform Support**: Seamlessly integrates with Reddit, Facebook, Twitter, Instagram, LinkedIn, YouTube, CNN, StackOverflow, and Bluesky.
 - **🔄 Flexible Matching**: Choose between exact and flexible matching to refine content identification.
 - **🔒 Domain Control**: Enable or disable filtering for specific domains to match your browsing habits.
+- **🔗 Updates Section**: The keyword list will be updated every few hours with the newest cast of characters and controversies.

 ## 🚀 Installation